- What is infant sign language?

 - Bread: Put one hand in front of your chest with the palm facing inward, and cross it vertically multiple times with the other hand as if you are slicing bread.

 - More: Bring the fingertips of your left and right hands together.
-Then, make both the hands touch each other at their finger tips.
+Make both hands touch at their finger tips.

 - All done: Show your empty palms and turn them towards your chest.
 It shows you have nothing in your hands.
 It helps babies move from one activity to another.